LetMeByte/toml-config-example/README.md

 <hr>

-Login using a refresh token:
+Authenticate using a refresh token:

 ```toml
 [auth]